Should My Dog Go to Doggy Daycare?

 If your dog passes this evaluation they can start attending daycare.
 Staff will continue to evaluate the dog, often sending home daily “report cards” about what dogs did during the day, who they played with, and any behavioral or health concerns that come up.

-Many daycares also have video streaming options where guardians can watch their dogs during the day.
+Many daycares and dog boarding facilities also have video streaming options where guardians can watch their dogs during the day.
 This allows guardians to both watch how staff treat and interact with their dog and evaluate how their dog is enjoying their time at daycare.

 Interviewing Dog Daycares